BYLAWS OF THE LOS ANGELES LOCAL OF THE DEMOCRATIC SOCIALISTS OF AMERICA

 SECTION 1.
 NOMINATIONS COMMITTEE

-A three-person Nominations Committee shall be established at least one month prior to every Local Officer election by vote of the Local membership.
+A three-person Nominations Committee shall be established at least one month prior to every Local Officer election by vote of the Local membership, unless only 3 members are nominated for the Committee, in which case they will be declared elected by acclamation.
 The Nominations Committee shall conduct the Local Officer election.
 It shall solicit and receive nominations for the positions to be elected.
-The Nominations Committee shall also conduct the Local Subgroup Officer elections in January, as detailed in Article V. Section 7.
-An on boarding and training meeting between incoming and outgoing Local Subgroup Officers shall be held, no longer than 3 weeks after the closing of Local Subgroup Officer elections, during which Local Subgroup Officers shall be trained in organizational practices and tools such as relevant Subgroup listservs, NationBuilder, et al.
+The Nominations Committee shall also conduct Local Subgroup Officer elections following Local Officer Elections.

 SECTION 2.
 ELECTIONS